operator-framework/olm-docs/content/en/docs/Tasks/creating-operator-manifests.md

   customresourcedefinitions:
     owned:
     # a list of CRDs that this operator owns
-      # name is the metadata.name of the CRD
+    # name is the metadata.name of the CRD (which is of the form <plural>.<group>)
+    # version is the spec.versions[].name value defined in the CRD
+    # kind is the CamelCased singular value defined in spec.names.kind of the CRD.
-    - name: cache.example.com
+    - name: memcacheds.cache.example.com
       # version is the version of the CRD (one per entry)
       version: v1alpha1
       # spec.names.kind from the CRD